-The Company is under continuous examination by the Internal Revenue Service (the "IRS") and other tax authorities in certain countries and states in which the Company has significant business operations.
-During 2010, the IRS is expected to conclude the field work portion of their examinations on issues covering tax years 1999-2005.
+The Company is under continuous examination by the Internal Revenue Service (the "IRS") and other tax authorities and states in which the Company has significant business operations.
+During 2010, the IRS is expected to conclude the field work portion of their examination on issues covering tax years 1999-2005.
 The Company has established unrecognized tax benefits that the Company believes are adequate in relation to the potential for additional assessments.
 Once established, the Company adjusts unrecognized tax benefits only when more information is available or when an event occurs necessitating a change.
-The Company believes that the resolution of tax matters will not have a material effect on the statement of financial condition of the Company.
+The Company believes that the resolution of tax matters will not have a material effect on the Company's statement of financial condition.

 It is reasonably possible that significant changes in the gross balance of unrecognized tax benefits may occur within the next twelve months.
-However at this time it is not possible to reasonably estimate the expected change to the total amount of unrecognized tax benefits and the impact on the effective tax rate over the next twelve months.
+At this time, however, it is not possible to reasonably estimate the expected change to the total amount of unrecognized tax benefits and the impact on the effective tax rate over the next twelve months.

-The following are the major tax jurisdictions in which the Company and its affiliates operate and the earliest tax year subject to examination:
+The following are the major tax jurisdictions in which the Company operates and the earliest tax year subject to examination: